j0k3r/banditore/README.md

     If you want to use:
      - **Sentry** to retrieve all errors, [register here](https://sentry.io/signup/) and get your dsn (in Project Settings > DSN).

-5. Setup the database
+4. Setup the database

     ```bash
     php bin/console doctrine:database:create -e prod
     php bin/console doctrine:schema:create -e prod
     ```

+5. Install assets

+    ```bash
+    nvm install
+    yarn install
+    ```

-4. You can now launch the website:
+6. You can now launch the website:

     ```bash
     php bin/console server:run -e prod